-15. REVIEW REPORTS
+14. REVIEW REPORTS

-During a Community Review Panel meeting the panel manager, Frame Projects, will take notes of the discussion - to form the basis of a report.
-Reports will be drafted, approved by the panel chair and issued within 10 working days to only those individuals attending the meeting.
-This ensures that any panel members who are not attending a specific meeting due to a conflict of interest, will not receive a copy of that particular report.
+During a Community Review Panel meeting the panel's manager at Frame Projects will take notes of the discussion to form the basis of a report.
+Reports will be drafted, approved by the panel chair and issued within 10 working days.
 The report summarises the comments and advice provided by the Community Review Panel and clearly sets out specific recommendations.

 At pre-application stage, reports will provide clear advice on the appropriateness of the proposals to the area, and the needs of its communities.
-This may assist officers in negotiating improvements.
+This may assist Council officers in negotiating improvements.